nidkdevtech/nidhishdevtech/README.md

 👋 Hi, I'm Nidhish Kumar Singh!
 🌐 Full-Stack Developer specializing in .NET Core and Angular.
-🔧 Proficient in building robust APIs with .NET Core and creating dynamic front-end applications with Angular.
+   Proficient in building robust APIs with .NET Core and creating dynamic front-end applications with Angular.
-🗄️ Experienced with MS SQL Server for efficient and secure database management.
+ 🗄 Experienced with MS SQL Server for efficient and secure database management.
-🐍 Currently learning Python to expand my skill set and explore new opportunities.
+ Currently learning Python to expand my skill set and explore new opportunities.
-🚀 Working on ApnaMakaan, an innovative platform for property-listing.
 💡 Passionate about learning new technologies and solving complex problems.
-🔭 Interested in cloud computing, microservices architecture, and DevOps practices.
+ Interested in cloud computing, microservices architecture, and DevOps practices.
-🏆 Contributor to open-source projects and active participant in the developer community.
+ Contributor to open-source projects and active participant in the developer community.
 📫 Let's connect: [nidhishkumar986@gmail.com](mailto:nidhishkumar986@gmail.com), [LinkedIn](https://www.linkedin.com/in/nidhish-kumarsingh?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app).